 By approving this proposal, stockholders will (i) approve a series of amendments to our amended and restated certificate of incorporation pursuant to which any whole number of outstanding shares between and including two and twenty would be combined into one share of our common stock and (ii) authorize the Board to file only one such amendment, as determined by the Board in the manner described herein and to abandon each amendment not selected by the Board.
 The Board believes that stockholder approval granting this discretion, rather than approval of a specified stock split ratio, provides the Board with maximum flexibility to react to then-current market conditions and, therefore, is in the best interests of the Company and its stockholders.
+The Board may effect only one Reverse Stock Split as a result of this authorization.
+The Board may also elect not to execute any Reverse Stock Split.
 The Board's decision as to whether and when to effect the Reverse Stock Split and determining the Reverse Stock Split ratio will be based on a number of factors, including market conditions, existing and expected trading prices and volumes for our common stock, and the continued listing requirements of The Nasdaq Capital Market.
 Although our stockholders may approve the Reverse Stock Split, we will not effect the Reverse Stock Split if our Board does not deem it to be in the best interests of the Company and its stockholders.
 The Reverse Stock Split will take effect, if at all, after it is approved by a majority of the voting power of the shares present in person or represented by proxy and entitled to vote on the matter, is deemed by the Board to be in the best interests of the Company and its stockholders, and after filing the amendment to our amended and restated certificate of incorporation with the Secretary of State of the State of Delaware.
 The total number of authorized shares of common stock will remain at 250,000,000, notwithstanding the Reverse Stock Split.